oharkins/radius-server-beanstalk/README.md

 > NOSQL database, DynamoDB

-> Amazon Web Services, Authentication system, serverless
+> Amazon Web Services, Authentication system, Serverless

 This repository deploy a full authentication system to integrated with the firewall via Radius protocol.
 It uses beanstalk service to autodeploy the Data Base (dynamosDB), the instances, security group and roles needed.